NREL/floris/docs/source/theory.rst

 Other models to describe
 ========================
-possible other models to describe
+Possible other models to describe
 - Flow field initialization ... boundary layer/log law?
 - combination schemes